 I labored in the shower for some time.
 I felt I could not endure this power taking over me any longer.
 My husband asked for a moment alone.
 Everyone left the room.
 At this point I was on all 4s, screaming as I had never screamed in my life.
 The power was just too strong, there was nothing I could do to stop it.
 I couldn’t walk away.
 He looked me deep in the eyes and reminded me of my wishes; he reminded me of this time nearing its end and it would not last for hours.
 He told me I was strong and beautiful and he knew I could do this.
 This pep talk is just what I needed to finish this journey.

 As I began to push I told myself I am too exhausted to do this, I couldn’t do this.
 There was no choice.
 The mirror in front of me displayed my life as a movie I was watching live.
 I could see a bulge coming, my midwife instructed me to bear down and push as hard as I could.
 I pushed, I pushed, I pushed.
 She told me to reach down and feel his head.
 I did, I wanted this to be over so bad.
 Feeling his head was the encouragement I needed to continue.
 She told me to push again.
 I see in the mirror his head crowing.
 Time to rest before the next push, but seeing his head I could not rest I needed him out.
-I dug deep and pushed harder than I ever though I could and he was out.
+I dug deep and pushed harder than I ever thought I could and I birthed my son!
 The contractions immediately stopped.
 It was sobering.

 I looked at my husband, he had just caught our baby, he was in disbelief.
 My son was born, very unexpectedly, with the same condition as my husband: aplasia cutis congenita.
 I had no idea that this was the case until after a quick skin to skin, cutting of the delayed placenta chord then he was brought to be examined by the medical team.
 I thought this was all very normal.
 It wasn’t until my husband joined me, next to the hospital table as my vagina is being sewed in various places; he had tears in his eyes but not happy tears.
 He told me what our son was born with, my reaction was “so, that’s ok, is that it?”
 I was so relieved for my baby to be here Earth side, nothing could take away the relief and euphoria I felt in that moment.
 My midwife’s beautiful smile helped me realize everything was the way it was supposed to be.